Learn To Row

 E14 3DT.

-immediately outside.
-Boris bike rack within 200 yards (Island Gardens).
-Masthouse Pier is a 10 min walk from the clubhouse and Greenwich Pier is directly opposite both with regular Thames Clipper service , and the clubhouse is very close to the Greenwich foot tunnel which gives pedestrian and cycle access from the south side of the river.
+Nearest DLR station: Island Gardens.
+Unlimited evening (after 5.30pm) and weekend parking at the clubhouse and cycle racks immediately outside.
+Santander bike rack within 200 yards (Island Gardens).
+Masthouse Pier is a 10 min walk from the clubhouse and Greenwich Pier is directly opposite both with regular Thames Clipper service, and the clubhouse is very close to the Greenwich foot tunnel which gives pedestrian and cycle access from the south side of the river.

 The river sessions will be on the Thames at Greenwich, with access from the PBDRC clubhouse.
-Some sessions afloat may be held at the London Regatta Centre at the Royal Albert Dock, E16 2QD.
-Nearest DLR station: Royal Albert.
-Car and bike parking at the Regatta Centre.

 How do you teach me?